SV-Engineer/c-learning/README.md

 To compile and run use:
     > mkdir ./build && cd ./build && cmake .. -G "MinGW Makefiles" -DRUN=3 && mingw32-make && ./RUN.exe

+## Math Topic: Floating Point With No Dedicated Floating Point Unit (FPU) -- RUN=4
+Performant way of maintaining precision in math operations when no dedicated floating point hardware is available.
+See file `math_fixed_point.h` and its source.

+To compile and run use:
+    > mkdir ./build && cd ./build && cmake .. -G "MinGW Makefiles" -DRUN=4 && mingw32-make && ./RUN.exe